When Machine Unlearning Jeopardizes Privacy

-\mypara{Inference} Finally, the adversary feed obtained \feat{} to the attack model, which is a binary classifier, to determine whether the \target sample $x$ is in the training set of the original model or not.
+\mypara{Inference} Finally, the adversary sends the obtained \feat{} to the attack model, which is a binary classifier, to determine whether the \target sample $x$ is in the training set of the original model.
 We describe how to build the attack model in \autoref{subsec:attack_model_train}.